A great egg basket can be hard to find.

 Another egg basket you commonly see is the wire egg basket.
-This classic design has cute vintage style (usually made from stainless steel), allows plenty of air to circulate around the eggs (to cool freshly-laid eggs), and cradles them from breakage on the trip from the coop to the house.
+This classic design has cute vintage style (usually made from stainless steel), allows plenty of air to circulate the farm fresh eggs (to cool freshly-laid eggs), and cradles them from breakage on the trip from the coop to the house.

-Wire baskets are also heavy duty, and easy to find new, vintage, or antique.
+Wire baskets are also heavy-duty, and easy to find new, vintage, or antique.
 Lots of people also use vintage wire egg baskets for home storage (I think the term is farmhouse style home decor).

 Tried and True: the Classic Apron

-Some people prefer aprons to baskets.
+Some people prefer aprons to egg collecting baskets.
 You can use an old-timey apron, or an apron with egg pockets.
 Keep a couple in the coop on a handy hook and shake out the dust before you put one on!